Milo-D/libvmcu-Virtual-MCU-Library/README.md

    - [ ] ...

 # Instructions
-Currently MDX supports: ~ 133 Instructions.
+Currently VMCU supports: ~ 133 Instructions.
 Some few instructions are implemented as 'nop' instructions, therefore, have no real functionality.
 These instructions will be implemented as soon as possible.
 Following instructions require further work: